mattermost/docs/source/onboard/ad-ldap-groups-synchronization.rst

 The group filter is an optional configuration setting available under **System Console > AD/LDAP** and allows you to specify the groups that should have access in Mattermost.
 The **Group** filter is independent of the **User** filter; however, it does leverage the Base DN attribute.
 You may need to adjust your Base DN to ensure group objects can be searched in your AD/LDAP tree.

 The synchronization of groups happens with the synchronization of users, during which Mattermost queries AD/LDAP for updated account information.
-Please see the `Active Directory/LDAP Set up documentation </onboard/ad-ldap.html>`__. for more information.
+Please see the :doc:`Active Directory/LDAP Set up documentation </onboard/ad-ldap>`. for more information.
 The group feature has no effect on users' authentication to Mattermost.

 Enable AD/LDAP group synchronization
 -------------------------------------